shreesh2106/LucidityTask/README.md

 # Delivery Routing System

 ## Project Overview
-This Java application dynamically builds a delivery graph based on JSON input and calculates the optimal route using a combinatorial approach.
-It supports flexible input, automatically adapting to changes in the number of nodes and their specific relationships.
+This project implements a dynamic programming solution to the Traveling Salesman Problem (TSP), tailored to handle specific constraints where certain nodes (pickups) must be visited before others (deliveries).
+It's designed to find the most cost-effective route that visits all given locations exactly once and returns to the starting point, while respecting the order constraints between paired nodes.

 ## Assumptions
 - **Constant speed.**
-- **Every restaurant has single customer i.e. one to one mapping.**
+- **Every restaurant Ri and customer Ci should be considered as one order rather than individuals.**
 - **Considered only for single Delivery guy.**

 ## Steps to run the code
-- **Clone the repo**
+- **Clone the repository using git clone.**
+- **The main class is LucidityProjectApplication.**
 - **The curl which can be used to run the application**: curl --location 'http://localhost:8080/lucidity/delivery/optimize' \
   --header 'Content-Type: application/json' \
   --data '{